Gitzo GH3382QD Series 3 Center Ball Head Review

 Share with your friends!

 The Gitzo GH3382QD tripod head sits at the very top of Gitzo’s current ball head lineup.
-In recent years Gitzo has been tidying up their head lineup by moving things forward to a more pleasing aesthetic that is now carried throughout much of the lineup.
-Not too long ago I reviewed the new Gitzo 2-Way Fluid Head, and we’ve recently seen news of a new 3-Way Gitzo head that will be on shelves any day now.
+In recent years, Gitzo has been tidying up its head lineup by moving things forward to a more pleasing aesthetic that is now carried throughout much of the lineup.
+Not too long ago, I reviewed the new Gitzo 2-Way Fluid Head, and we’ve recently seen news of a new 3-Way Gitzo head that will be on shelves any day now.
 There are certainly a lot of options out there for Gitzo fans these days!

 A more aesthetically cohesive lineup from Gitzo of late.